Bill Leithhead's

 And Then I Know 'Oceanic' feelings experienced during a group meditation.
 [550 words]

 After I retired abruptly from my career due to illness in February 1988, I started to explore various forms of New Age spirituality.
 For about a year I attended a study group run by a man prominent among the Spiritualist movement in Melbourne ...
-This involved lectures, discussions, meditation and channeling ...
-During that time I had engaged in deep meditations, including one of two hours duration with the Ian Gawler Foundation, a group focussed on healing cancer through diet and meditation.
-As I had studied and used hypnosis extensively in my late teenage years, I knew the power of trance and meditative experiences, and had very deep experiences involving these techniques.
-I penned these lines after a group meditation one night; they illustrate the profound feelings of unity with the cosmos that can arise from these practices, which I can relate to my experiences in my early teens. more...
+This involved lectures, discussions, meditation and channeling more...

 The Pagans at Carhenge Naked and wet amidst a tempest, and a stunning Pagan Parade.
 [1300 words]